piotrnar/gocoin/README.md

 Libraries
 --------------
 Two additional libraries are needed, both of which are provided by Google, though are not included in the default set of Go libraries, therefore you need to download them manually.
-Use your installed Go toolset and (that will use Mercurial) to download the libraries for you.
+Use your installed Go toolset (that will use Mercurial) to download the libraries for you.
 Execute the following commands:

 	go get code.google.com/p/go.crypto/ripemd160
 	go get code.google.com/p/snappy-go/snappy